qunosteve/Amphitheatre/README.md

 ## How to Contribute

-Come Join our Discord.
-To help incentivize developers and artists, we offer "bounties" to build out different aspects of the module.
+To help incentivize developers, we offer "bounties" to build out different aspects of the module.
+By completing bounties, developers can earn various Cardano native tokens that can be used in the Ape Society ecosystem.
+The communication and requirements for these bounties are coordinated via discord.
+Come Join our Discord @ https://discord.gg/pMZJH4nkhF

+## To Do List
+Coming Soon

 ## Elucidation: Ape Society Intellectual Property & Assets vs In-Game Items